 Employment and Support for Job Placement

-Students are eligible to participate in all College of Business & Economics' Center for Career Development (CCD) services.
-Even for on-campus interviews, on-line students not residing in Morgantown, WV can participate via phone call / via internet-based interviews!
-WVU typically has more than 25 employers visit campus each year seeking qualified accounting students, and 100s more seeking qualified business professionals from WVU’s many programmatic offerings, many of which also recruit students with FAFE credentials.
+Students are eligible to participate in all John Chambers College of Business & Economics' Center for Career Development (CCD) services.
+Even for on-campus interviews, online students not residing in Morgantown, WV can participate via phone call / via internet-based interviews!
+WVU typically has more than 25 employers visit campus each year seeking qualified accounting students, and 100s more seeking qualified business professionals from WVU’s many programmatic offerings, many of which also recruit students with forensic accounting credentials.

 WVU Developed the National Curriculum

 Dr. Richard Riley was one of the leaders of a national effort to develop curriculum guidelines for fraud and forensic accounting programs on behalf of the National Institute of Justice (Department of Justice).
-The effort set WVU apart as a thought leader in FAFE education.
+The effort set WVU apart as a thought leader in FFE education.
 Examine and analyze accounting records to determine financial status of establishment and prepare financial reports concerning operating procedures.
-Possible job titles for this career include: Audit Manager.

 WVU Hosts the Institute for Fraud Prevention (IFP)